Laura Stepnicka Laura Stepnicka

 Achieve Everything.
 Feel Nothing.
 Sound Familiar?

-Survival mode doesn't always look like someone falling apart.
-Sometimes it looks like the most capable person in the room.
 If you've ever achieved everything and felt nothing, given endlessly while running on empty, or wondered why rest never actually restores you — this is for you.

 Read More